wbrowar/craft-guide-templates/README.md

 1. Create a new folder in the appropriate language folder (create a new language folder if needed).
 1. In that folder, create an `info.json` file and fill it out using the options in the [Info File](#info-file) section, below.
 1. In `./GUIDES.json` add the path to your guide to the list of paths.
-1. If your guide template requires assets, create an `assets` folder, add your assets there, and add the path to the folder into your `info.json` file. _NOTE: The path should be relative to the root of this repo._
+1. If your Guide template requires assets, create an `assets` folder, add your assets there, and add the path to the folder into your `info.json` file. _NOTE: The path should be relative to the root of this repo._
 1. Create a `templates` folder, create your `.md`, `.twig`, or `.html` files in this new folder, and add the path to the folder into your `info.json` file. _NOTE: This path should also be relative to the root of this repo._
 1. In your `info.json` file, add a `guides` array and add information required for each of the templates in your guide.
 1. Submit your new Guide template via pull request.